getmykhan/pycode/README.md

 ## Pycode.
-Simple Python Scripts.
+Simple Python Scripts..
-On a mission to upload as many simple python scripts for students and professionals to refer, contibute and reproduce.
+On a mission to upload as many simple python scripts for students and professionals to refer, contibute and reproduce..